MaddyFlorenza/Resource-Rents/README.md

 # Resource-Rents
-Repository for hosting file with total natural resources rents (% of GDP) in 2002 from the World Bank
+Repository for hosting file with total natural resources rents (% of GDP) from the World Bank